simontorres/goodman_user_manual/user_manual/_requirements_software.rst

 Using the pipeline remotely is the recommended method, in which case you don't need to worry about software requirements.

-However, we provide simple instructions below.
+However, for users who wish to go ahead with a local installation, we provide simple instructions in the `Setup for local installation`_ section.

 Setup for Remote Use
 ^^^^^^^^^^^^^^^^^^^^